-StarCraft 2 is a Real Time Strategy (RTS) game that has held its own and evolved competitively over the soon to be last decade since it’s release.
+StarCraft 2 is a Real Time Strategy (RTS) game that has held its own and evolved competitively since last decade when it was released.
 The game is most of the time played 1on1, which is also the case when it comes to StarCraft 2 esports.
 This game by Blizzard Entertainment features three unique Races, the human representative in the Terran, The technologically advanced alien race Protoss, and the hungry terrorizing Zerg swarm.

 Each race has their own pros and cons, regardless of what some people will tell you.
 Mastering each one isn’t very likely as this game requires a lot of dedication to time played in order to climb the ranks.

 If you want to play Protoss then play Protoss, If you want to play Terran then play Terran, same goes for Zerg.
 There isn’t one race that is the sole optimal race, there is only optimal levels of play for each race and whoever is the faster and more efficient player is going to win in the matchup.